RubixML/Credit/README.md

 $dataset->apply(new ZScaleStandardizer());
 ```

 Now we'll instantiate a new t-SNE embedder.
-Refer to the [t-SNE documentation](https://github.com/RubixML/RubixML#t-sne) in the API reference for a full description of the hyper-parameters.
+Refer to the [documentation](https://docs.rubixml.com/en/latest/embedders/t-sne.html) for a full description of the hyper-parameters.

 ```php
 use Rubix\ML\Manifold\TSNE;